autosome-ru/sarus/README.md

     suggests SARUS to use the transposed file format for the matrices (nucleotides or dinucleotides as rows, motif positions as columns).
 * `--direct` or `--revcomp`
     forces single strand scanning mode to
-    scan only the direct strand or only reverse-complementary strand
+    scan only the direct strand or only reverse-complementary strand.
+    Useful for RNA-scanning.

+    Note that U and T use the same internal representation to streamline RNA sequence scanning.
 *  `--skipn`
     can be used to skip words with an unknown (N)-nucleotides.
 *  `--precision N`